Mold Recovery: Three Factors

 We are all sensitive to some degree to mold exposure, but it is a pretty big issue for fungal allergic people.
 (About 16-20% of the population is estimated to be genetically predisposed to fungal allergies.)
 Also, the older you get the more sensitive you become.
 Because as we age, beginning around age 20, Thymus Hormone production decreases and by the late 40s the gland produces very little.
 The hormone created by the Thymus is the fuel that runs your immune system.
 This is why older people get sick more often than young people and why your reactions seem to worsen as the years go by.
 There are always exceptions and there are many young people who are highly sensitive to mold, but the vast majority of severe sufferers are over age 35.

-The long and the short of it…
+Mold Exposure: The long and the short of it…

 Most fungal allergy sufferers can withstand small doses of mold.
 But prolonged exposure increases sensitivity thereby slowing the recovery time.
 This is why it is so imperative to make sure during your recovery that you are living and working in clean environmental air.

 So assuming that your mold exposure is relatively short, the recovery can be fairly quick.
 People often see results in just days, by following our protocol.
 Now, if you have had a relatively short exposure to mycotoxins it will likely take several weeks to get relief from your symptoms.
-As we stated earlier, if the exposure has been prolonged your recovery could take up to a year and involve environmental steps, sinus washes, as well as diet and nutritional supplements.
+As we stated earlier, if the exposure to mold has been prolonged your recovery could take up to a year and involve environmental steps, sinus washes, as well as diet and nutritional supplements.
 The good news is that our system is scalable so if you are having severe symptoms due to longer term exposure you can add product to speed up the healing process.